karolinyoliveira/FileStructures/README.md

 # FileStructures
-<p>The projects focus on read/write binary files and on the implementation of B-Trees.</p>
+<p>The project focus on read/write binary files and on the implementation of B-Trees. </p>
+<p>The code are extremely commented to follow rules from the Professor and I decided to let them here to help future students. </p>
 <p>Here are the features descriptions:</p>

   1. Data storage from .csv to .bin file